-The Careers through Culinary Arts Program (C-CAP) and board cochairs Marcus Samuelsson, award-winning chef and owner of the acclaimed Red Rooster Harlem restaurant and cookbook author, and Mark Weiss, chief investment officer of RFR Holding LLC, proudly announce that Karen Brosius has been appointed to the position of president of C-CAP.
-The national nonprofit organization changes the lives of underserved youths by providing career opportunities through culinary arts education, scholarships, job training, and employment in the restaurant and hospitality industry.
+The Careers through Culinary Arts Program (C-CAP) and Board Co-Chairs Marcus Samuelsson, award-winning chef and owner of the acclaimed Red Rooster Harlem restaurant and cookbook author, and Mark Weiss, chief investment officer of RFR Holding LLC, proudly announce that Karen Brosius has been appointed to president of C-CAP.
+The national nonprofit organization changes the lives of underserved youth by providing career opportunities through culinary arts education, scholarships, job training, and employment in the restaurant and hospitality industry.

 Brosius will return to New York from her latest position as executive director of the Columbia Museum of Art in Columbia, South Carolina.
-Under her guidance, since 2004, the museum has become one of the leading art institutions in the Southeast, a leader in audience development and arts education, and a key catalyst for tourism and economic development in the state.
-The museum was the winner of the 2016 National Medal for Museum Service, the highest honor for museums in the United States, which was awarded by first lady Michelle Obama in a special ceremony at the White House this past June.
-Prior to joining the museum, Brosius played a key role in national philanthropy and in community nonprofits and arts organizations, working for Altria Group, formerly Philip Morris Companies Inc.
+Under her guidance since 2004, the museum has become one of the leading art institutions in the Southeast, a leader in audience development and arts education, and a key catalyst for tourism and economic development in the state.
+The museum was the winner of the 2016 National Medal for Museum Service, the United States’ highest honor for museums, which was awarded by First Lady Michelle Obama in a special ceremony at the White House this past June.
+Prior to joining the museum, she played a key role in national philanthropy and in community nonprofits and arts organizations working for Altria Group, formerly Philip Morris Companies Inc.

 “Karen’s experience in developing award-winning programs, innovative initiatives, and dynamic partnerships with organizations will be a tremendous asset to fulfilling C-CAP’s mission of breaking the cycle of poverty and changing lives through the culinary arts,” says Samuelsson.
 “Karen also has an understanding of the imminent needs of the industry for motivated and skilled talent, and we are eager to work with her to create new possibilities for the organization in the coming years.”